 £9,000.

-Parents or guardians are allowed to invest £9,000 per year for each child in a JISA without paying tax on the growth, and this does not affect your £20,000 ISA allowance as the money belongs to the child in whose name the JISA has been set up.
+Parents or guardians can open a JISA for their child, after which up to £9,000 per year per child can then be invested into it by anyone, without tax being payable on the growth.
+This does not affect your £20,000 ISA allowance as the money belongs to the child in whose name the JISA has been set up.
+You can only have one cash and one stocks and shares JISA at any time.

-Once opened by a parent or guardian, other family and friends can then contribute to the JISA.
+To open a Nutmeg JISA, the child must be under the age of 16.
 However, note that the money cannot be accessed until the child turns 18, at which point it belongs to them.

 What is the annual allowance for a pension?